 The Perfect First Zoology Activity for Preschoolers – Living & Non-Living

 Where do you start educating kids (and ourselves) on such an immense topic?
 Break it down.
-Begin simple.
+Begin simply.
 This post outlines the first step to introducing life science to kids.

 Montessori Lifecycle Activities – the Frog